What happens when you evaluate the NHL Draft the way you'd evaluate an occupational screening standard.

 - •AUC for identifying stars: 0.86 - good at the top, leaky everywhere else

-- •Including undrafted players drops AUC from 0.76 to 0.67 - about 20% of NHL rosters were never drafted
+- •In a sensitivity analysis, including undrafted NHLers as false negatives drops AUC from 0.76 to 0.67 (about 20% of NHL rosters were never drafted)

 - •The biggest cliff in draft equity is from picks 1-5 to picks 6-15, not from Round 1 to Round 2